By , JD; and , JD, JD, MEM;

 Under Section 301 of the CWA, the discharge of any pollutant into the waters of the United States is unlawful unless authorized by a permit.
 Thus, the heart of the CWA is its two permitting programs.
 First, the National Pollution Discharge Elimination System (NPDES) permit program and pretreatment programs, implemented by the EPA and/or the states, regulate wastewater discharges, depending on whether the discharge is direct or indirect.
 Second, the Section 404 permitting program, implemented by the U.S. Army Corps of Engineers, separately regulates discharges (i.e., disposal) of dredged or fill material into waters of the United States.

 The scope of the fundamental term “waters of the United States” (WOTUS) remains a contentious subject.
 The term has historically been interpreted broadly to include wetlands and streams connected to navigable waters.
-After a string of Supreme Court cases on the topic, EPA promulgated a new rule in 2015 redefining the term (2015 WOTUS Rule).
-In 2018, EPA issued a new rule (2018 WOTUS Rule) delaying the effective date of the 2015 WOTUS Rule, and most recently, in January 2020, the EPA and the U.S. Army Corps of Engineers finalized a new rule redefining the term again (2020 WOTUS Rule).
-The new definition takes effect in June 2020, subject to the outcome of pending challenges by states and non-governmental organizations in multiple state and federal courts.
-Depending on the outcome of these challenges, any of the three WOTUS Rules could take effect in a particular state.
-Companies with a stake in the definition should stay abreast of new legal developments in this area, including how litigation might determine the definition of WOTUS that applies in a particular state.
+After a string of U.S. Supreme Court cases on the topic, EPA promulgated a new rule in 2015 redefining the term (2015 WOTUS Rule).
+In 2018, EPA issued a new rule (2018 WOTUS Rule) delaying the effective date of the 2015 WOTUS Rule, and in January 2020, the EPA and the U.S. Army Corps of Engineers finalized a new rule redefining the term again (2020 WOTUS Rule).
+The new definition took effect in June 2020, subject to a variety of challenges by states and non-governmental organizations in multiple state and federal courts.
+Furthermore, in June 2021, EPA and the Department of the Army announced their intention to initiate a new rulemaking process that would revert to the pre-2015 regulatory status.
+Depending on the outcome of these challenges and rulemaking process, this will continue to be an area in significant flux.
+Companies with a stake in the definition should stay abreast of new legal developments in this area.

 The NPDES permit program requires all parties to have a permit for all discharges of pollutants into jurisdictional waters from “point sources,” which are defined as any “discernible, confined and discrete conveyance.”
 Pollutants that enter surface waters without passing through a “point source” are considered “non-point source” pollution.
 EPA’s Nonpoint Source Management Program leaves nonpoint source pollution to states, with EPA playing a supporting role.